José Miguel Tarafá

 In 1907 a crisis in the Cuban sugar industry put it back in sound footing when sugar mills that continued to operate after the War of Independence with obsolete equipment had to shut down and the sugar mills that had made risky investments in new machinery and additional land went bankrupt.
 The Cuban political situation after the War of Independence began to stabilize after the resignation of President Tomás Estrada Palma which prompted a second US occupation that began in September 1906 and ended in February 1909.
 This stability allowed for increased foreign and local investment in the sugar industry.

-In 1911, in partnership with Regino Truffin and Horatio Rubens, Tarafá founded the Cuban Distilling Co., for which venture Manuel Rionda secured financing with the agreement that molasses needed for the distilling were supplied by his Central Francisco and Central Tiunucú.
-The Jucaro and Moron Sugar & Land Co. was incorporated in 1907 in New York by investors including the Mutual Life Assurance Company of New York whose representative J. J. Warren was its first president.
-The company built Central Jagüeyal but in 1911 Central Jagüeyal was acquired by Tarafa’s Jagüeyal Sugar Co.
+In 1911, in partnership with Regino Truffin[1] and Horatio Rubens, Tarafá founded the Cuban Distilling Co., for which venture Manuel Rionda secured financing with the agreement that molasses needed for the distilling were supplied by his Central Francisco and Central Tiunucú.
+The Júcaro and Morón Sugar & Land Co. was incorporated in New York by investors including the Mutual Life Assurance Co. of NY whose representative J. J. Warren was its first president.
+In 1908 the company built Central Jagüeyal but only three years later it was acquired by Tarafa’s Jagüeyal Sugar Co.
 Tarafá sold Central Jagüeyal in 1916 to the Cuba Cane Sugar Co.

 But Tarafa's major venture was neither sugar mills nor distilling, but railroads.
 In 1906, Cuban President Tomás Estrada Palma signed a law that authorized the government to contract with private companies for the construction and operation of twelve new railroad lines.
 The law established a subsidy of $6,000 per kilometer built to be paid by the government, however, six years passed without any action taken as a result of the law.
 In 1912, Tarafá bought the fifty mile Puerto Principe & Nuevitas Railroad, built in 1846 by Gaspar Betancourt Cisneros (1803-1866) under the corporate name Ferrocarriles de la Costa Norte y Sur.
 On July 1912 a presidential decree granted Cia. del Ferrocarril del Norte y Sur the subsidy of $6,000 per kilometer to build two new railroad lines; Nuevitas-Caibarién and Camagüey-Santa Cruz del Sur.